Padewakang

-Padewakang were traditional boats used by the Bugis, Mandar, and Makassar people of South Sulawesi.
-Padewakang were used for long distance voyages serving the south Sulawesi kingdoms.
+Padewakangs were traditional boats used by the Bugis, Mandar, and Makassar people of South Sulawesi.
+Padewakangs were used for long-distance voyages serving the south Sulawesi kingdoms.

 Etymology

-No-one quite seems to know the origin of the name padewakang, though some have suggested that it stems from Dewakang Island, an important navigational landmark between Sulawesi and Java.
-Dutch records from the 1735 mention letters from Sulawesi arriving in Batavia ‘per praauw Paduackang’.
+The origin of the name is unknown, though some have suggested that it stems from Dewakang Island, an important navigational landmark between Sulawesi and Java.
+Dutch records from the 1735 mention letters from Sulawesi arriving in Batavia 'per praauw Paduackang'.

 According to Horridge, the words padewakang, paduwakang (Sulawesi) and paduwang (Madura) have its roots from word wa, wangka, waga, wangga, and bangka of Austronesian languages.
 The term is associated with outrigger perahu or small perahu.

 Description

 It typically weights between 20 and 50 tons, had one or two tripod masts with "lateen" (tanja) sails made of mat.
 Like other traditional vessels of the archipelago, it is steered using two quarter rudders.
 Between the end of the 16th century to early 20th century they routinely sailed for the coasts of northern Australia in search of teripang (sea cucumbers), armed with cannon of ancient origin, probably cetbang or lantaka.
 Padewakang were the biggest craft of South Sulawesi as trading vessel and as war fleets, used for hundreds of years sailing the seas between western New Guinea, the southern parts of the Philippines, and the Malay Peninsula.
-There is even a Dutch publication of padewakang under full sail in the Persian Gulf.
+There is even a British publication of padewakang under full sail in the Persian Gulf.
 They are used until the production stopped in favor of the famous Palari by the 20th century.
 The palari evolved from basic padewakang hull with fore-and-aft sails to its own hull model with indigenous "pinisi rig".
 H. Warington Smyth described a large 2-masted padewakang built of giam wood.
 The dimension is as follows: 99 ft (30.2 m) long, 15 ft (4.6 m) wide, 12 ft (3.7 m) depth, 6 ft 3 inch (1.91 m) freeboard.
 The capacity was 60 koyan (145 metric tons), with 60 ft (18.3 m) mainmast, crewed by 16 men.